mjvu/MIS-373-Labs/README.md

   odometer: Print all possible odometer values that match the conditions specified

  3. lifeontherock_mjv893-1.zip (10/20):
-  Create a game based on the specified requirements in the Life on the Rock document
+  Create a game based on the specified requirements in the Life on the Rock document.
+I was only able to fulfill half of the requirements for the game which explains my low score.

  4. Lab Twilio.zip (20/20):
   Testing instructions are included in the zip file.
 Please make sure to follow it to understand the functionality of this lab